Managing Multiple Office Locations: The Operations Playbook for 2026

 • Flexible leases (1-2 years) for secondary locations where team size or hybrid patterns are still stabilizing

-• On-demand space for cities where you have 5-20 employees who need occasional co-location but don't justify a permanent office
+• On-demand space for cities with 5-20 employees who need occasional co-location but don't justify a permanent office

-This tiered approach, sometimes called a "core-flex" strategy, lets companies scale space up or down without the $50-$150/sqft penalty of breaking a long-term lease.
+This "core-flex" strategy lets companies scale space up or down without the $50-$150/sqft penalty of breaking a long-term lease.

 Satellite offices and flex space as expansion tools

-When you're hiring 15 people in a new metro area, the question of "do we sign a lease?" should come after 6-12 months of data from flexible workspace usage in that market.
-If those 15 employees book coworking space an average of 3.2 days per week and cluster their bookings on the same days (suggesting they want to collaborate in person), a small dedicated office starts to make sense.
-If bookings average 1.4 days per week and are scattered across the calendar, flex space remains the better bet.
-Gable's access to 20,000+ global flexible spaces through a single platform lets companies test demand before committing capital.
+When you're hiring 15 people in a new metro area, "do we sign a lease?" should come after 6-12 months of data from flexible workspace usage.
+If those 15 employees book coworking an average of 3.2 days per week and cluster bookings on the same days, a small dedicated office starts to make sense.
+If bookings average 1.4 days per week scattered across the calendar, flex space remains the better bet.
+Gable's access to 20,000+ global flexible spaces lets companies test demand before committing capital.

 Implementation roadmap: from audit to ongoing optimization